elesto-dao/elesto/docs/Explanation/ADR/adr-template.md

 {DRAFT | PROPOSED} Not Implemented

 > For details on ADR workflow, see the [PROCESS](./PROCESS.md#adr-status) page.
-> Use DRAFT if the ADR is in a draft stage (draft PR) or PROPOSED if it's in review.
+> Use DRAFT if the ADR is in a draft stage (draft PR) or PROPOSED if the ADR in review.

 ## Abstract